PatanMahaboobSubhani/Flask-Docker-App/README.md

 Command: CMD ["python", "/app/app.py"]

 # Build the Docker Image:
-Using "docker build -t flask-docker-app python-project", if we want to execute in the current directory, we can use this
+Using "docker build -t flask-docker-app python-project .", if we want to execute in the current directory, we can use this

 or else

-Using "docker build -t flask-docker-app", we can create a Docker image in the Docker file directory
+Using "docker build -t flask-docker-app .", we can create a Docker image in the Docker file directory

 Use the command line to build the image from your Dockerfile.